vtibo/KDE-Plasma-6-FFmpeg-Converter/README.md

 # Note
-This script was made originaly by NuVanDibe https://github.com/NuVanDibe/dolphin-context-convert
+This script was originally made by NuVanDibe https://github.com/NuVanDibe/dolphin-context-convert

+I change some stuff in the ffmpeg encoder and the script path to my taste.

 # KDE Plasma FFmpeg Converter